mattchilders/PnpProject/README.md

 >>> proj.update_project()
 ```

  modifying the properties of the class will update what's stored locally in memory, and calling the update_project() method will push those changes to the APIC-EM server.
+(Note: siteName cannot be updated, even though the REST call will show it is successful)

 # ###############
 ## Working with files